adap/flower/examples/xgboost-comprehensive/README.md

 -- server.py         <- Defines the server-side logic
 -- client.py         <- Defines the client-side logic
--- dataset.py        <- Defines the functions of data loading and partitioning -- utils.py          <- Defines the arguments parser for clients and server -- run_bagging.sh    <- Commands to run bagging experiments -- run_cyclic.sh     <- Commands to run cyclic experiments
+-- dataset.py        <- Defines the functions of data loading and partitioning -- utils.py          <- Defines the utility functions
+-- sim.py            <- Example of using Flower simulation
+-- run_bagging.sh    <- Commands to run bagging experiments
+-- run_cyclic.sh     <- Commands to run cyclic experiments
 -- pyproject.toml    <- Example dependencies (if you use Poetry)